wallarm/product-documentation/docs/latest/updating-migrating/older-versions/separate-postanalytics.md

 --8<-- "../include/waf/upgrade/warning-deprecated-version-upgrade-instructions.md"

-## Inform Wallarm technical support that you are upgrading EOL node
+## Inform Wallarm technical support that you are upgrading EOL postanalytics module

 If upgrading the end‑of‑life postanalytics module (version 3.6 and lower) to version 4.6, inform [Wallarm technical support](mailto:support@wallarm.com) about that and ask for assistance.